Last updated: May 7, 2026

 Why applying matters most in transits

-The natal applying/separating distinction is interesting; the transit version is the predictive lever.
-A transit Saturn applying to a natal Sun is a clock running toward an event.
-A transit Saturn separating from a natal Sun is the integration phase of something that already happened.
+The natal applying/separating distinction is interesting; the transit version is a timing clue.
+A transit Saturn applying to a natal Sun means the geometry is moving toward exactness.
+A transit Saturn separating from a natal Sun means the exact contact has already passed.

 The slower the transiting planet, the longer the runway: an applying Pluto square can sit inside a 3° orb for years.
 An applying Mercury square is here on Tuesday and gone by Friday.
 That difference is the reason traditional astrologers asked whether an aspect was applying before they read it at all.